hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/01_Intro_chipseq_and_setup.md

 In addition, when performing ChIP-Seq, some sequences may appear enriched due to the following:

 - Open chromatin regions are fragmented more easily than closed regions
-- Repetitive sequences might seem to be enriched (inaccurately assessed copy numbers in the assembled genome)
+- Repetitive sequences might seem to be enriched (copy number inaccuracies in genome assembly)
 - Uneven distribution of sequence reads across the genome

 Therefore, proper controls are essential.
 A ChIP-Seq peak should be compared with the same region of the genome in a matched control.